aagu14/US-Gun-Mortality-2020/README.md

 3. Set working directory in RStudio.
    >setwd("~/{file path}/data sets")

-4. Copy and paste the code from "script.R" onto a new script in RStudio.
+4. Run the code from "script.R" onto a new script in RStudio.
-5. Run the script